gcanales75/stp-sec-gov-at-scale/content/work2/task-3.md

 weight = 3
 +++

-1. Open a new terminal window.
+1. Now we will create the Docker image we will use in our project.
+Open a new terminal window.

 	<img src="../readmeFiles/skitch.14.png" alt="drawing" width="700"/>

-	Now we will create the Docker image we will use in our project

 1. Change directory (cd) to the Docker project working directory